Akshay61094/CarND-Vehicle-Detection/writeup_template.md

 ![alt text][image1]

-I then tried different tried different values of the following parameters and visualize the result :
+I then tried different values of the following parameters and visualize the result :

 color_space